wp-plugins/goalwp/readme.txt

 Second, in order to track subscribers, you'll need to send a campaign with [Goal tracking](http://kb.mailchimp.com/article/how-can-i-add-additional-tracking-options-to-my-campaigns#goooal) enabled.

+Goal for MailChimp honors "Do Not Track" requests.
+Any user including this header will not be tracked via Goal.

 = Does MailChimp Goal work with Forever Free accounts? =

 Right now, Goal is only available for paid accounts.